Understanding Theories on Origins of Language

 This theory brings forward an interesting notion – the origin of language came from the tongue and mouth gestures that gradually shifted to manual gestures and ultimately shaped into the language.
 The image that develops in your mind related to the word “ta-ta” is goodbye (waving hand as a gesture).

 However, the gesture is speechless, but it does convey the respective meaning to the other person.
 Likewise, there are a lot of things that we talk about but do not have any gestures related to them.
 That’s why it is believed the gestures evolved into language and therefore, are not associated with every other word.
+It was Sir Richard Paget who seemed to be under the influence of Darwin who believed that body movement and gestures could help people to contribute to the development of language.

 6. The La-La Theory